kowalakols/portfolio_project_official/psuodo_code.md

 # portfolio_project

 steps
+{   number 6 summery
+        implementation of graphical user interface to collect the input and export the output }

+{ number 6
+import tkinter
+set up your window and title
+set up size of window
+set tk packages to collect input on button click
+    ### like a = tk.entry
+then button that calls back a fuction that sets
+    a = tk.entry  to  b = tk. entry to collect the second input and changes button function (with .config) to call back the echidean fuction then change the label with label.config(text= f"the answer is {output}") }

 first take the input "a" and "b" assign the input "a" to variable A assign the input "b" to variable B